Hanxhin/install-OS-rdp/README.md

 ## 9. Access your file in browser & backup or download your file :

-`cp windowsxxxx.gz /var/www/html/` > windowsxxxx. change your windows file.
+`cp windowsxx.gz /var/www/html/` > windowsxxxx. change your windows file.

-Ex : `cp windows2022.gz /var/www/html/`
+Ex : `cp windows22.gz /var/www/html/`

 ## 10. Open browser & access this. to download your OS Windows after setting :

-`http://127.0.0.1/windowsxxxx.gz` >> change 127.0.0.1 to your IP VPS & windowsxxxx to your windows file
+`http://127.0.0.1/windowsxx.gz` >> change 127.0.0.1 to your IP VPS & windowsxxxx to your windows file